JanBoon89/academic-kickstart/content/authors/admin/_index.md

 bio: My research focuses on strategic management, organizational change and the role of reputation.

 interests:
-- Strategic management and organizational change
+- Strategic management and organizational learning
 - Reputation and stakeholder management
+- Organizational reform and innovation
-- Machine learning and artificial inteliggence
+- Machine learning and artificial intelligence

 education:
   courses: